"Ah!" he yelped, turning around wide-eyed with startlement.

 "Does, that is...
 Do other people have them, too?"

 "Oh, yes!
 Quite a few people.
-Everyone seems to be quite fuzzy in the brain nowadays."
+Everyone seems to be quite fuzzy in the brain these days."

 "You're very grim tonight, Harry.
 Is it about You-Know-Who?"
-Luna asked suddenly, breaking him out of his thoughts.
+Luna asked suddenly, leaning forward conspiratorially as she whispered, breaking him out of his thoughts.

 He blinked, before admitting somewhat sheepishly that it wasn't so.
 "Uh, err, no. Not exactly."